-- Beginning at the faucet nearest to the water meter, turn the cold water faucet on fully.
-Let the water run for 5 minutes and shut off the water before moving to the next faucet.
+- At the faucet nearest to the water meter, turn the cold water faucet on fully.
+Let the water run for 5 minutes and shut off the water before moving to the next tap.

 - Repeat this procedure at the remaining faucets throughout the home or business from the lowest level to the last faucet on the top floor.
-It is important to run water in bathtubs and showers as well as sinks.
+It is essential to run water in all bathtubs, showers, and sinks.

-- Until flushing is complete, customers should not consume tap water, open hot water faucets or use ice-maker or filtered water dispensers.
+- Customers should not consume tap water, open hot water faucets, or use ice-maker or filtered water dispensers until flushing is complete.

 - Remove and clean faucet aerators and reinstall them on the faucet.